On the job hunt? Get ready for a question like this in your next interview:

 So while an employer will undoubtedly consider your experience, education and other qualifications, they will also look for evidence of effective critical thinking and problem-solving skills.

-Make sure they finds the proof they need.
+Make sure they find the proof they need.

 Today, PrideStaff continues our series of posts for job seekers on the transferable job skills today’s employers want most.